AdobeDocs/experience-manager-65.en/help/assets/imaging-faq.md

 ### About Browser Format Conversion (bfc) {#bfc}

 Turning on Browser Format Conversion by appending `bfc=on` to the image URL automatically converts JPEG and PNG to lossy AVIF, lossy WebP, lossy JPEGXR, lossy JPEG2000 for different browsers.
 For browsers that do not support those formats, Smart Imaging continues to serve the JPEG or PNG.
-Along with the format, the quality of the new format is recalculated by Smart Imaging.
+Smart Imaging recalculates the quality of the new format along with the format change.

-Smart Imaging can also be turned off by appending `bfc=off` to the image's URL.
+You can turn off Smart Imaging by appending `bfc=off` to the image's URL.

-See also [bfc](https://experienceleague.adobe.com/docs/dynamic-media-developer-resources/image-serving-api/image-serving-api/http-protocol-reference/command-reference/r-bfc.html?lang=en) in the Dynamic Media Image Serving and Rendering API.
+See also [bfc](https://experienceleague.adobe.com/en/docs/dynamic-media-developer-resources/image-serving-api/image-serving-api/http-protocol-reference/command-reference/r-bfc) in the Dynamic Media Image Serving and Rendering API.

 ### About Device Pixel Ratio (dpr) optimization {#dpr}

-Device Pixel Ratio (DPR) &ndash; also known as CSS pixel ratio &ndash; is the relation between a device's physical pixels and logical pixels.
-Especially with the advent of retina screens, the pixel resolution of modern mobile devices is growing at a fast rate.
+Device Pixel Ratio (DPR), also called CSS Pixel Ratio, represents the relationship between a device's physical pixels and logical pixels.
+With the rise of retina displays, the pixel resolution of modern mobile devices has been rapidly increasing.

-Enabling Device Pixel Ratio optimization renders the image at the native resolution of the screen which makes it sharp.
+Enabling Device Pixel Ratio optimization renders the image at the native resolution of the screen, which makes it sharp.

 Currently, the pixel density of the display comes from Akamai CDN header values.